Insight - Why I can't buy Minion toys with Chinese yuan

 However, even after two years of substantial growth, the yuan is worth just 2 percent of all international payments compared with 52 percent for the dollar, and it is used for less than 0.5 percent of trade in goods and services.

-Chinese companies still hold around $1 trillion of short-term debt in U.S. currency and are repaying it, and the interest, in billions of dollars monthly.
+Chinese companies still hold around $1 trillion (683.57 billion pounds) of short-term debt in U.S. currency and are repaying it, and the interest, in billions of dollars monthly.
 Much of that money comes in to offshore accounts and never lands in China.

 Another AFEX client, Bob Latham, pays around $100,000 every month for the reinforced composite and glazing materials he buys from Chinese factories to sell on to clients in the West.